Will the Celtics cover the spread vs. the Cavaliers? Promo Codes, Betting Trends, Records ATS

 Celtics vs. Cavaliers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics (16-5) will look to Jayson Tatum (ninth in the league scoring 27.5 points per game) when they try to hold off Donovan Mitchell (10th in the NBA with 27.3 PPG) and the Cleveland Cavaliers (13-10) on Tuesday, December 12, 2023 at TD Garden.
-The Celtics are 9.5-point home favorites in the matchup, which begins at 7:30 PM ET on NBCS-BOS and BSOH.
-The point total is 224.5 in the matchup.
+The Boston Celtics (17-5) will look to Jayson Tatum (eighth in the league scoring 27.4 points per game) when they try to hold off Donovan Mitchell (eighth in the NBA with 27.4 PPG) and the Cleveland Cavaliers (13-11) on Thursday, December 14, 2023 at TD Garden.
+The Celtics are 8.5-point home favorites in the game, which tips off at 7:30 PM ET on NBA TV, NBCS-BOS, and BSOH.
+The point total for the matchup is set at 226.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!